Guitarman-Waiting-In-The-Sky/ResFeci/README.md

 While there are already plenty of libraries out there that permit the user to interface with Windows applications; very few of them appear to offer the option to easily work with the active, CURRENTLY-OPEN, application like this one does (provided you are on Windows).
 Generally, the paths to files must either be hard-coded or selected through something like a tkinter file-selection prompt.
-Instead, this script is designed to be used with an already-open application (there are currently only a few functions for Excel).
+Instead, this script is designed to be used with an already-open application (note: there are currently only a few Excel functions avaiable -- more will be added).

 The magic that allows my script to work with the in-focus app is the COM component of the pywin32 library (win32com).
 For the initial stages, my focus is on Excel.
 The active worksheet is identified with pywin32; then, the used range of the worksheet is read into a pandas dataframe to allow for more efficient operations.